PenguinMod/PenguinMod-ExtensionsGallery/README.md

 You can post your extension banner / thumbnail and or description in the pull request.

-Once your pull request is merged, it'll be on the site.
+Once your pull request is merged, it'll be on the site or upcoming onto the site.
 You may get responses about things you should change or fix though.